-The SLA Monitor (SLAM) can thus aid in the detection of denial of service (DoS) and distributed DoS (DDoS) attacks in a network domain.
+The SLAM can thus aid in the detection of DoS and DDoS attacks in a network domain.
 When the SLAM detects an anomaly (high delay and high loss), it polls the edge devices for throughputs of existing flows, in order to detect high bandwidth aggregates.
-This is similar to the method used in [21], where aggregate-based congestion control (ACC) agents match the prefix of the IP destination addresses to declare high bandwidth flows going to the same destination address.
-In our core-assisted scheme, the core router similarly sends the packet drop information, together with the source and destination IP addresses to the SLAM.
+This is similar to the method used in Ref.
+[21], where aggregate-based congestion control (ACC) agents match the prefix of the IP destination addresses to declare high bandwidth flows going to the same destination address.
+In our coreassisted scheme, the core router similarly sends the packet drop information, together with the source and destination IP addresses to the SLAM.
 The SLAM performs IP prefix matching to detect any possible DDoS attack through this domain.
 If there is an attack, the SLAM sends control information to all ingress routers to throttle (filter out) packets of this flow or at least control their rates.
-The differentiated services architecture can help to propagate such messages to the upstream domain all the way to the source if possible.
+The DSs architecture can help to propagate such messages to the upstream domain all the way to the source if possible.